izouxv/museum-projekt/README.md

 ## Credits

  * This Repo based on Bonfire made by Rafael Barbosa.
- * Bonfire itself is based on the flame engine.
+ * Bonfire itself is based on the flame.
  * ...